arnfox/compass/README.md

-# compass is docker to haproxy teplate proccessor
+# compass is docker to haproxy template proccessor